GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 Overview
 This project seeks to draw a correlary analysis between twitter sentiment by geography and hospitalization rate.
 The purpose is to broadly understand the effects of the vaccine on realized health implications.

+Our data source is directly from Twitter, via the widely published Twitter API, tweepy.

 Project Goal: